sdsc-hpc-training-org/Expanse-Notebooks/README.md

-# Expanse-Notebooks-dev
+# Expanse Notebooks

-Refer to this [guide](./Expanse_Notebook_User_Guide.md) for instructions on loading required packages and launching Jupyter Notebook in Expanse.
+Refer to this [User Guide](./Expanse_Notebook_User_Guide.md) for instructions on loading required packages and launching Jupyter Notebook in Expanse.

 ## View by: Name (Alphabetical-Order)